LucasLobo/DAD/README.md

 3. pm_client_finds_new_master_after_crash.txt
 4. pm_write_on_crashed_server.txt

-Please give enough time for all scripts to run completely.
-Sometimes it might seem that nothing is happening do to a longer wait.
+Please give enough time for all scripts to run completely. **Sometimes it might seem that nothing is happening do to a longer wait**.